MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 ```
 - _Note_: The macro `cfg_if` belongs to the crate [cfg_if](https://crates.io/crates/cfg-if).

 In the code above I assume mzoon will be compiled only on the most common platforms.
-When somebody will need to compile mzoon on other platforms, we will need to fallback to `cargo install` and somehow test that everything works.
+When someone wants to compile mzoon on other platforms, we will need to add a fallback to `cargo install`.
 There is also a small check to inform you that you may have incompatible platform:

 ```rust
 if TARGET != NEAREST_TARGET {